Stephen Hopkins (politician): Hopkins and slavery

-Stephen Hopkins was a slave owner, like the majority of the signers of the Declaration of Independence, and he mentioned five enslaved people in his 1760 will consisting of a man, woman, and three boys.
+Stephen Hopkins was a slave owner, like the majority of the signers of the Declaration of Independence, and he mentioned five slaves in his 1760 will consisting of a man, woman, and three boys.
 They were bequeathed to close members of his family with instructions for their care; this was highly unusual for any slave owner.
-The enslaved woman was named Fibbo (or Phibo, Phebe) was to go to his wife Anne and be treated "so that Servitude may not be a Burthen to her"; the enslaved man was named Saint Jago and was to go to his oldest son Rufus and be treated "so that his Life may be rendered easy and comfortable."
+The woman was named Fibbo (or Phibo, Phebe) and was to go to his wife Anne and be treated "so that Servitude may not be a Burthen to her"; the man was named Saint Jago and was to go to his oldest son Rufus and be treated "so that his Life may be rendered easy and comfortable."
 The will was never proved because Hopkins lived another 25 years, and circumstances changed its provisions.

-On October 28, 1772, Hopkins manumitted Saint Jago, and wrote the following in the manumission document:
+On October 28, 1772, Hopkins freed Saint Jago and wrote the following in the manumission document:

 Hopkins felt that the bondage of self-sufficient "rational creatures" was against God's will; he also thought that unconditional freedom for some slaves would be irresponsible on his part.
-To this end, he refused to manumit his enslaved woman, Fibbo, even though it cost him his membership in the Quaker meeting.
+To this end, he refused to free his woman slave Fibbo, even though it cost him his membership in the Quaker meeting.
 His rationale was that "she had Children that needed the Immediate Care of a Mother."
-It appears that Hopkins' remaining people he enslaved were not freed until after his death, but at least two of them (Primus and Bonner Jr.) had been living semi-independently for several years before his death.
+It appears that Hopkins's remaining slaves were not freed until after his death, but at least two of them (Primus and Bonner Jr.) had been living semi-independently for several years before his death.

-Hopkins introduced a bill in 1774 while serving in the Rhode Island Assembly that prohibited the importation of slaves into the colony.
+Hopkins introduced a bill in 1774 while serving in the Rhode Island Assembly which prohibited the importation of slaves into the colony.
 This became one of the first anti-slave trade laws in the United States.
 There were several pressures occurring in the colony which led to greater restrictions on the slave trade, the greatest of which was the pressure applied by the Quakers, who were a large percentage of Rhode Island's population.
-Hopkins' second wife was a Quaker, and as a consequence he became an active follower of this faith.
-Pressure from the Quakers may have been one reason for him to begin freeing the people he enslaved and introduce his anti-slavery bill.
-Other forces included the influence of Congregationalist minister Samuel Hopkins, and also the poor profit margin derived from the trade in New England.